Teach on Mars may collect and process the following data about you:

 How to disable cookies

 Most modern browsers allow you to control your cookie settings for all websites that you browse.
 You can disable cookie deployment completely by editing your browser settings, however in doing this you may be limiting the functionality that is displayed on our websites.
-To learn how to disable cookies on your preferred browser we recommend reading this advice posted by Google.

 If you are concerned about cookies tracking your movements on the Internet then you may be concerned about spyware.
 Spyware is the name given to a particular band of cookies that track personal information about you.
 There are many anti-spyware programs that you can use to prevent this from happening.
 Learn more about anti-spyware software – http://en.wikipedia.org/wiki/Spyware.
-As mentioned earlier in this page you can also disable Google Analytics on all websites by downloading the Google Analytics Opt-out Browser Add-on.
+As mentioned earlier on this page you can also disable Google Analytics on all websites by downloading the Google Analytics Opt-out Browser Add-on.

 Google Analytics / Firebase / Crashlytics (use in our apps)

 Our applications (mobile & web version) use tracking tools to track and compile anonymous visitor statistics : Google Analytics, Firebase, Crashlytics.
-The information collected ranges from simple traffic volume to the issues you might run into with our Application.
+The information collected ranges from simple traffic volume to the issues you might run into with our applications.
 No personal information is collected by these tools.

 Last modified May 2018